 This section is going to take a look at some general stats surrounding the Street Fighter franchise, from total sales stats to revenue earned since the first games were released, but also some relevant news points that will tell us more about where the series is heading in the future.
 When you have a series with as long of a reputation as Street Fighter, there are bound to be a lot of numbers to check up on, so let’s get into it!

-The Street Fighter series sold over 48 million copies.
+Street Fighter sales have surpassed 48 million copies.

 (Source: VG Sales)